NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

 # Finland-Vaccine-Distribution-Network
-Course project for CS-A1155 - Databases for Data Science Implement a database system for managing production and distribution of vaccines.
+Course project for CS-A1155 - Databases for Data Science.
+Implement a database system for managing production and distribution of vaccines.
 Analyse Finland's vaccine distribution using SQL queries and Python pandas library.